HL7/cql/input/pages/09-b-cqlreference.md

 ```

 > The Long type feature was introduced in CQL 1.5, and has trial-use status.
 > The Quantity overload for this operator was introduced in CQL 1.5, and has trial-use status.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 **Description:**